-Optiro has taken a prudent and conservative approach to account for the lack of accurate and timely production data provided and has assumed that the Ore Reserve portion was depleted prior to 31 December 2017.
-As no detailed reconciliation data was provided to Optiro with respect to mine production, this Ore Reserve estimate (Table 9.6) has been calculated solely on the evaluation results from the pit design using the updated and depleted block model created as part of this Ore Reserve report.
+Optiro has taken a prudent and conservative approach to account for the lack of accurate and timely production data provided and has assumed that the Ore Reserve portion was depleted prior to 31 December 2018.
+As no detailed reconciliation data was provided to Optiro with respect to mine production, this Ore Reserve estimate (Table 3.12) has been calculated solely on the evaluation results from the pit design using the updated and depleted block model created as part of this Ore Reserve report.

-9.2.2.
+3.9.2.
 MANSON'S LODE PIT ORE RESERVES

-Between the period of 1 January 2017 and 31 December 2017, no mining activity occurred at Manson's Lode.
+Between the period of 1 January 2018 and 31 December 2018, no mining activity occurred at Manson's Lode.

 Metals other than gold have not been included within this Ore Reserve estimate, nor has the impact on either credits or penalties for the presence of other metals and contaminants been included within the cost model or cut-off grade calculations.
 Metallurgical testwork was previously undertaken to determine lead and zinc recoveries from previously stockpiled material from Manson's Lode.
-No further testwork and study work was progressed during 2017.

-The Manson's Lode Pit Ore Reserves are reported above a 0.7 g/t gold cut-off grade, using a 95% mining recovery and 5% dilution at zero grade and a gold price of US\$1,200 per ounce.
-The 2017 Ore Reserves are quoted in Table 9.7 with the 2017 Mineral Resources (additional to the Ore Reserves) presented below.
+Based on a feasibility study conducted during 2018, it was concluded that extracting base metals using a flotation facility can achieve a recovery rate of 60% for silver, 84% for zinc and 85% for lead.
+The Manson's Lode Pit Ore Reserves are reported above a 1.14 g/t gold cut-off grade, using a 95% mining recovery and 5% dilution at zero grade and a gold price of US\$1,250 per ounce.
+The 2018 Ore Reserves are quoted in Table 3.13 with the 2018 Mineral Resources (additional to the Ore Reserves) presented below.
 The total of the Ore Reserves and additional Mineral Resources will not equal the inclusive Mineral Resources, due mainly to the difference in cut-off grade between the Mineral Resources and Ore Reserves and the exclusion of Inferred Resources inside the pit designs.

-Table 9.7 Manson's Lode Pit gold Ore Reserves and Mineral Resources (additional to Ore Reserves) as at 31 December 2017
+Table 3.13 Manson's Lode Pit gold Ore Reserves and Mineral Resources (additional to Ore Reserves) as at 31 December 2018

 Gross attributable to licence Gross attributable to CNMC

 Category Mineral type Tonnes (kt) Grade (Au g/t) Contained Au (koz) Tonnes (kt) Grade (Au g/t) Contained Au (koz) Change from previous update (%)

-Ore Reserves
+Ore Reserves -

-Proved Gold 238 2.8 22 183 2.8 17 18
+Proved Gold 228 3.1 23 185 3.1 18 6%

-Probable Gold 25 2.5 2 19 2.5 2 -23

-Total Gold 263 2.8 24 203 2.8 18 13

-Additional Mineral Resources
+Probable Gold 34 3.6 4 27 3.6 3 50%

+Total Gold 262 3.1 26 212 3.1 21 17%

+Additio nal Mineral Re sources

-Measured Gold 85 1.8 5 69 1.8 4 -60%
+Measured Gold 104 1.1 4 84 1.1 3 -25%

-Indicated Gold 142 2.4 11 115 2.4 9 -1%
+Indicated Gold 134 2.1 9 109 2.1 7 -22%

-Inferred Gold 498 0.9 15 403 0.9 12 -13%
+Inferred Gold 498 0.9 15 403 0.9 12 0%

-Total Gold 725 1.3 30 587 1.3 25 -26%

-Notes:
+Total Gold 736 1.2 27 596 1.2 22 -12%

-- Ore Reserves reported as per the JORC Code 2012 edition - Totals may display rounding inconsistencies - Cut-off grade for Manson's Lode Ore Reserves is 0.7 g/t gold - Cut-off grade for Manson's Lode Mineral Resources is 0.5 g/t gold outside optimised pit and 0.7 g/t gold for Inferred transitional and fresh material inside optimised - Gold price used for cut-off calculation is US\$1,200 /oz - No Inferred material is included in the Ore Reserves - Dilution of 5% and ore loss of 5% have been applied to Ore Reserves, with zero grade attributed to dilution.
+Totals may display rounding inconsistencies

+Cut-off grade for Manson's Lode Ore Reserves is 1.14 g/t gold

+Cut-off grade for Manson's Lode Mineral Resources is 0.5 g/t gold outside optimised pit and 0.5 g/t gold for Inferred transitional and fresh material inside optimised
-COMPARISON WITH 2016 ORE RESERVES ESTIMATE - MANSON'S LODE

-The variance between the 2016 and 2017 Ore Reserves estimate is almost entirely due to cut-off grade changes.
-The incremental cut-off grade for ore material from the Manson's Lode Pit is approximately half that applied in previous years due to:

-- an increased gold price used for the Ore Reserve - a lower estimate of CIL processing costs now the mill has been built and partially commissioned - lower mining costs as a result of actual fresh rock mining costs now being available at Sokor.

-9.2.3.
+Gold price used for cut-off calculation is US\$1,250 /oz

+No Inferred material is included in the Ore Reserves

+Dilution of 5% and ore loss of 5% have been applied to Ore Reserves, with zero grade attributed to dilution.

+Although there has been no mining at Manson's in the 2018 calendar year, the increase in the Reserve is attributable to the expansion of the pit in the South East sector that recovers economical resource.

+3.9.3.
 NEW DISCOVERY PIT ORE RESERVES